 Domestic and reclaimed water will be available through a combination of on-site groundwater wells, future CAP infrastructure extensions, and treated effluent.
-A preliminary water and reclaimed water distribution network for the project is provided in the Water and Reclaimed Water Master Plan located in Appendix B, and summary exhibits provided as Figures 35 and 36.
-More detailed water and reclaimed water infrastructure analysis, including the determination or refinement of distribution line sizes, pump and reservoir locations will be provided during the subarea master plan process.
+A preliminary water and reclaimed water distribution network for the project is provided in the Water and Reclaimed Water Master Plan located in Appendix B, and summary exhibits provided as Figures 43 and 44.
+More detailed water and reclaimed water infrastructure analysis, including the determination or refinement of distribution line sizes, pump and reservoir locations will be provided during the Village Subarea Refinement process.